-In a recent webinar I hosted with my colleague James Brennan and Craig Durr, Senior Analyst at Wainhouse research, we took an in-depth look at what the hybrid working world looks like today, and shared some insider tips on how to make enterprise collaboration work for organizations.
+In a recent webinar I hosted with Craig Durr, Senior Analyst at Wainhouse research, we took an in-depth look at what the hybrid working world looks like today, and shared some insider tips on how to make enterprise collaboration work for organizations.

 There’s no doubt that when it comes to the way businesses operate, 2020 heralded a new era in communication and collaboration, with a mass global adoption of video conferencing.
 While video communication has been around for decades, it was expensive to set up, and its use was confined to more established organizations who could afford the costly capital outlay to have systems installed.